danielcorin/blog/content/posts/2023/shell-ai.md

 A more generic tool like [`chatblade`](https://github.com/npiv/chatblade) or [`llm`](https://github.com/simonw/llm) may better serve a research use case, or provide a description of what the command will do.
 In this context, I'm not really interested in that.
 I just need to do the **thing** and often the **thing** is similar to something I've done before, but can't quite conjure from my own memory.
-This approach prompts the language model to conjure it for me.
+This approach prompts the language model to conjure the command for me.

-To really integrate the use case into my workflow, I just need a way to quickly execute the command if it looks good.
+To really integrate the use case into my workflow, I just need a way to quickly execute the command if it looks acceptable.
 We can do this by prompting the user to enter `y` if they want to proceed and prompt and capture that with `input` in the code.

 ```python
 import openai